If you cannot find answers to your queries in this page, contact us.

 3. How do I access the UoM VLE?

-You can access the UoM VLE by selecting it from the Quicklinks at the top-right corner of any University of Malta webpage.
+You can access the UoM VLE by selecting it from the Quicklinks at top-right corner of any University of Malta webpage.
 If you are not signed in, enter your username and password.
-If you encounter any problems with signing in, click here.
+Information is available if you encounter any problems with signing in.